codex-storage/nim-chroprof/README.md

 chroprof - Profiling for [Chronos](https://github.com/status-im/nim-chronos)
 ============================================================================

 This repo contains a usable profiler for [Chronos](https://github.com/status-im/nim-chronos).
-For the time being, it requires a modified version of Chronos ([V3](https://github.com/codex-storage/nim-chronos/tree/feature/profiler), [V4](https://github.com/codex-storage/nim-chronos/tree/feature/profiler-v4)) which has profiling hooks enabled.
+For the time being, it requires [a modified version of Chronos V4](https://github.com/codex-storage/nim-chronos/tree/feature/profiler-v4) which has profiling hooks enabled.

 1. [Enabling profiling](#enabling-profiling)
 2. [Looking at metrics](#looking-at-metrics)